Behind the Curtain

 How Pixelyzed.com Was Created and Built

-The site’s original design and graphics were created by me for this version based in part on previous versions for the colors and are an evolution of the previous version in terms of the layout.
+The site’s original design and graphics were created by me for this version based in part on older versions for the colors and are an evolution of the previous version in terms of the layout.
 The design is NOT provided by a pre-designed WordPress theme or a pre-made global template of any kind.

-PHPStorm is still used for more involved or plugin specific PHP coding but the need for that is greatly diminished when using Bricks.
+PHPStorm is still used for more involved or plugin specific PHP coding but the need for that is greatly diminished when using Etch or Bricks.
 This design is an evolution of the previous version in terms of layout but a complete departure for colors and typography.

 Making Pixelyzed.com Bilingual